Skip to content

 sudo mv /var/snap/immich-distribution/common/upload/* /tmp

-sudo umount /dev/sda2 /tmp
+sudo umount /tmp

-Mount sda2 it to the corrent location
+Mount /dev/sda2 to the correct location

 sudo mount /dev/sda2 /var/snap/immich-distribution/common/upload